Lierre Keith: Women's Liberation Front

 Keith is a founder of the Women's Liberation Front, and, as of 2021, serves as its chair.
-Women's Liberation Front has been accused of being a hate group.
+Women's Liberation Front is an American legal advocacy organization that primarily litigates on transgender topics, and also supports abortion rights, and favors action to combat violence against women and the introduction of the Nordic model approach to prostitution.
+Women's Liberation Front has been accused of being a hate group by the University of Wisconsin Law School QLaw student organization and the Gender Justice League.